Last updated on October 21st, 2020 at 04:33 am

 #1 Rigol DS1054Z Digital Oscilloscopes – Bandwidth: 50 Mhz, Channels: 4

 Many beginners say that the number of functions can be overwhelming but it isn’t something that watching a few instructional videos can’t resolve.
 The screen is large and bright with a high resolution so the waves are easy to observe and analyze.

 It also has a signal intensity setting that users of analog scopes are familiar with.
 The oscilloscope’s overall dimensions – about 6 inches tall, 4 inches deep, and 12 inches wide – makes it relatively portable, as well as a huge improvement from old analog scopes of yesteryears.

+It’s an excellent choice for home and school use, too.
 The triggers work well for such an affordable scope although these can be a bit finicky occasionally.
 We suggest experimenting with the settings until the right one is achieved.

 The firmware update also makes it more practical to use.
 Its memory mode gathers more data points and draws better FFT charts.
-Users can also use a free computer software for its improved performance.
+Users can also use free computer software for its improved performance.

-#2 Hantek DSO5072P Digital Oscilloscope, 70 MHz Bandwidth, 1 GSa/s, 7.0″ Display
+#2 Hantek DSO5072P Digital Oscilloscope – 70 MHz Bandwidth, 1 GSa/s, 7.0″ Display

 Many of its features may not even be used by hobbyists while professionals will find plenty of uses for most of its features.

-At first glance, it’s a well-designed, well-built oscilloscope that will definitely see several months, if not years, of use provided that it’s used properly.
 It’s also large enough not to appear fragile but also small enough to be portable, a feature that hobbyists and professionals appreciate in their testing instruments.
+The package comes with a comprehensive manual that provides clearly written instructions for its setup, use and maintenance.
+The instructions are written in easy-to-understand English, too.

+If possible, read the manual first since there’s a slight learning curve in its use, which can be expected considering the number of features that come with it.
 The large 7-inch color monitor displays extremely clear, crisp and bright images so the wave signals are easy to read.

 This is a multi-purpose oscilloscope.
 It can be used in getting real-time readouts of a wide range of measurements including waveform, frequency, maximum and minimum volts, and mean volts, among others.
 It’s almost like getting a DMM and an oscilloscope in one product.

+It can even be set to trigger on the width (i.e., time) of a pulse, such as larger pulses, smaller pulses, and pulses within 5 %.
 Other features include 200/100/70MHz bandwidths, 1GSa/s Real Time sample rate, and up to 40K of record length.

-This is a product of the collaboration between Analog Devices and Digilent as well as supported by Xilinx University Program, thus, its suitability for academic use even for high school students.
+This is a product of the collaboration between Analog Devices and Digilent as well as supported by the Xilinx University Program, thus, its suitability for academic use even for high school students.

 It’s also equipped with a 16-channel digital logic analyzer, 16-channel pattern generator, and 16-channel virtual digital I/O; the latter is well-equipped with LEDs, switches and buttons, which are suitable for use in logic training applications.

-#4 Tektronix TBS1052B-EDU 50 MHz, 2 Digital Channel Oscilloscope, 1 GS/s Sampling
+#4 Tektronix TBS1052B-EDU 50 MHz – 2 Channel Digital Oscilloscope

-The Tektronix TBS1052B-EDU is considered as the best oscilloscope for audio for schools and universities – in fact, it’s specifically designed for academic use!
+The Tektronix TBS1052B-EDU is considered as the top oscilloscope for audio for schools and universities – in fact, it’s specifically designed for academic use!
 The package actually comes with clear and concise courseware information for use by teachers.

 The information includes step-by-step instructions for its use, background theory, and tips for efficient work documentation.
 The monitor is relatively small at just 7 inches but it has high resolution so the images can easily be read.

 This is equipped with dual Window FFT so you can see simultaneous displays of time and frequency domains.
 It has a zoom function, a two-channel frequency counter, and auto-set and auto-ranging functions.

 Plus, this oscilloscope can be connected to your personal computer through its USB 2.0 port on its rear panel.
 As for storage, it has a USB 2.0 host port on its front panel; the storage of data is a must for educators and students who want to analyze their work.